 If you’re curious about 2017, though, I gotchu – here’s a list of my favorite destinations from 2017.

 And so, here are my favorite destinations from 2019 and ones you might want to think about for 2020!

-BANSKO, BULGARIAI’m surprised by how much I’ve fallen in love with this little town!
+BANSKO, BULGARIAI’m surprised by how much I’ve fallen in love with Bansko!
 It’s got pretty much everything I love – cobblestone streets, delicious food, lots of nature nearby and mountain views, a weekly market, and it’s small and walkable!

 Oh, and of course there’s the coworking space that has created an amazing digital nomad community!I’m already making plans to come back in the fall…